 The Hyde Park Neighborhood Council (HPNC) meets monthly, on every second Tuesday of the month at 7:00 pm, usually in the Commons Room of Knox Presbyterian Church.
 All meetings are open to the public.
 Meeting agenda and minutes are published here on the site.

 Santa arrives on his trusty fire-truck-steed at 6pm for lighting celebration

 image courtesy of Gytis Matulaitis, licensed as CC BY-NC-ND

-The first phase of the Wasson Way bike trail opened 9:30 (AM) on July 28th.
+Funding for Wasson Way Phase 2 accross I-71 using the existing railroad bridge to Evanston and Norwood is in hand, and construction will start soon.
+Note the first phase of the Wasson Way bike trail opened on July 28th.
 Opening of phase one of the Wasson Way was celebrated by a large crowd and music, prizes, speeches, special Busken WW cookies, Coffee Emporium coffee, and LaRosa's pizza.
 Phase 1 extends from Madison Road west to the approach of the Bridge accross I-71.
-Construction on Phase 2 that extends the trail accross I-71 towards Xaiver University will begin shortly.

 Capital Investment Group, a local-to-Cincinnati development firm, is proposing to redevelop the old Pig and Whistle/Larosas and adjacent properties near 2680 Madison Road.
 The redevelopment area is bounded by Madison Road on the south, Besuden Court on the west, Wasson Way and Rookwood Commons on the north.